Be-POPIA-Compliant/be-popia-compliant/README.md

 5. Once Cookie Consent was given, and your site is compliant, the POPIA Compliance banner will be posted to the bottom of your site pages.

 == Changelog ==

+= 1.0.14 =
+* Fixed file not found in some instances

 = 1.0.13 =
 * Tested compatibality for WordPress 5.9.